Kunekune, the perfect homestead pig

 If you are like us and want to produce your own pork, this is an amazing homestead heritage breed to add to your farm.
-Their slow growth rate, succulent meat, and desire to forage on grass makes them very cost-effective and efficient grazers.
-They are a mid-size breed that grow around knee high and have a hanging butcher weight around 130-150 pounds around 12 months.
+Their slow growth rate, succulent meat, and desire to forage on grass make them very cost-effective and efficient grazers.
+They are a mid-size breed that grows around knee-high and have a hanging butcher weight of around 110-150 pounds around 12 months.
 It is very easy to overfeed a Kunekune, so watch that you don’t overfeed them.

-With a temperament closer to that of a labrador than a boisterous pig, Kunekune are more than happy to greet you at the fence when you get home and to flop over for a tummy rub.
-They run well with poultry, waterfowl, goats and dogs, not to mention we feel safe having our small children help out with chores.
+With a temperament closer to that of a labrador than a boisterous pig, Kunekunes are more than happy to greet you at the fence when you get home and to flop over for a tummy rub.
+While we respect all of our farm fauna as livestock and take standard livestock precautions of wearing proper footwear and observing behaviour, the temperament and size of Kunekunes help us feel much safer having our small children help out with chores.